Vagabond (manga): Production

-After finishing the basketball manga Slam Dunk, Takehiko Inoue wanted to write something more realistic.
+After finishing his basketball-themed manga series, Slam Dunk, Takehiko Inoue wanted to write something more realistic.
 He did not find differences between the basketball players and samurais since he claimed that none of them like losing.
 In retrospect, Inoue's experience with changing demographics feels obligatory as he believes manga authors should challenge themselves.
 He called Vagabond as an experiment about complex writing.
 Inoue started Vagabond having wondered what the character was like when he read Musashi.
 Having come off of drawing a sports manga, he wanted to create a series about more basic concepts, such as "life and death, the human condition, etc." Rather than portray Musashi's later life in his "enlightened state", which has been written about often, the author chose to depict the lesser known "young man reaching that point of enlightenment when he comes from a place of being so like an animal".
 In 2009, he stated that he made his weekly deadline thanks to only having to draw the people, with his five assistants drawing the backgrounds.
 When drawing, Inoue avoids speed lines and instead keeps showing bodies based on his understanding how human bodies work.